A Story That Opened My Mind

 The Lesson That Changed My Perspective

-When I read this line—
+When I read the monk’s words—

 “If one eye focuses on the final destination, there is only one left to show you the path.”